Kauan-bzn/my_data_studies/README.md

 # 📊 My Data Studies

-This repository gathers some of my **exercises in the Data field**, including:
+This repository is my first one and gathers some of my **exercises in the Data field**, including:

   * Solved exercises from **courses and learning paths**
   * Exercises from **guided labs**